Hostmen of Newcastle upon Tyne: Incorporation

 In 1600 the Company of Hostmen was incorporated through a charter granted by Elizabeth I. This gave them exclusive rights to trade coal in the Tyne in return for a one-shilling tax on every chaldron (wagonload) of coal shipped from the Tyne.
 The charter allowed an exclusive body of electors, in practice the Hostmen, the right to elect the mayor and burgesses of the town.
 In 1600, 240,000 tons of coal were shipped from the Tyne, 20 times more than the tonnage produced by the Durham coal industry and shipped from the River Wear.

 The tightly knit Hostmen, with their cartel and control of the Tyne, now controlled the coal production business.
 They had capital and economies of scale on their side.
 Few local coal entrepreneurs could survive if they were not members of the Company of Hostmen.
-The Commons in 1621 included the Newcastle Hostmen in a list of monopolists who should have their privileges revoked, but an act of 1623 specifically exempted them.
+The Commons in 1621 included the Newcastle Hostmen in a list of monopolists who should have their privileges revoked, but the Statute of Monopolies (21 Jas.
+1. c.
+3) specifically exempted them.